 It would be best if you avoided greens high in oxalates.
 Foods like spinach, parsley, and rhubarb contain dangerous levels of oxalates that can lead to kidney stones.

-Many bearded dragons suffer from MBD, a condition that softens the bones of bearded dragons and other reptiles and could render them unable to move.
+Many bearded dragons suffer from metabolic bone disease, a condition that softens the bones of bearded dragons and other reptiles and could render them unable to move.
 It’s a life-threatening illness that occurs when your pet doesn’t get enough calcium in its diet.
 We can help your pet by adding calcium supplements to the diet, but we also need to watch how much phosphorus they eat because phosphorus can bind with the calcium preventing the body from absorbing it.
 Most experts recommend keeping the ratio to 1:1 or better, with calcium being the higher number.
 For instance, mustard greens have 115 mg calcium and 58 mg of phosphorus, so the ratio is almost 2:1 favoring calcium.

 While we usually think of fruit when talking about sugar, several vegetables can be too sweet for your bearded dragons.
 Peas, squash, carrots, potatoes, and rutabagas can all add weight to your pet if you make them part of their regular diet.
 We recommend only including these foods in small amounts as part of a salad to enhance flavor.